 Computing is intrinsically linked to technology and therefore requires that learners experience and use a range of digital tools and devices.
 As we wrote The Computing Curriculum, we carefully considered the hardware and software selected for the units.
 Our primary consideration was how we felt a tool would best allow learners to meet learning objectives; the learning always came first and the tool second.
 The learning objectives are not designed to be tool-specific.

-To make the units of work more accessible to learners and teachers, the materials include screenshots, videos, and instructions, and these are based on the tools listed in the table below.
-The list should not be seen as an explicit requirement for schools.
-Schools may choose to use alternative tools that offer the same features as described in the units.
-All of the learning objectives can be met with alternative hardware and software, as the learning objectives are not designed to be tool-specific.
+To make the units of work more accessible to learners and teachers, the materials include screenshots, videos, and instructions, and these are based on the tools recommended for the lessons.